6LchHDMbAAAAAGPRKfV4mVX9FPM_gdroO62T7nWA

 • Sailboats with sails up during the day, but are also under power, must fly a black "steaming cone," with its point downward, where it can be seen.
 When under power they must follow the rules of the road for powerboats.

-Navigation Lights Requirements Depend on Vessel Size
+Navigation Lights Requirements Based on Vessel Size & Type

 Powerboats and Sailboats When Under Power